MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-summary.md

 either a data source object, a character string specifying a ‘.xdf’ file, or a data frame object to summarize.
+If a Spark compute context is being used, this argument may also be an RxHiveData, RxOrcData, RxParquetData or RxSparkDataFrame object or a Spark data frame object from pyspark.sql.DataFrame.

 ### by_group_out_file